TeamSWG/ditto/README.md

 ## Database ##

-User information is read from a MongoDB database that must run on the same machine as this software.
+User information is read from a MongoDB database that can be run on any machine on your network.
+Default is localhost, meaning same machine as you're running the game server on!

 1. Create database: `use ditto`
 2. Create a user for Ditto: `db.createUser({user: "ditto", pwd: "pass", roles: []})`
 3. Insert your user into the users collection of your database: `db.users.insert({username: "user", password: "pass", accessLevel: "dev", banned: false, characters: []})`